m7kvqbe1/election-polling/README.md

-# Kineo Technical Task
+# General Election Polling Application

-Welcome to the Kineo Technical Task documentation.
+Welcome to the General Election Polling Application documentation.
 This is a single page application served by a database driven RESTful API.

 ## Summary of Technologies Used